open-horizon/exchange-api/README.md

 ## Changes in 1.116.0

 - Issue 224: New route `POST /v1/orgs/{orgid}/search/nodes/service` as the previous service search route did not account for IBM services.
+- Changes to scale driver for higher scale testing

 ## Changes in 1.115.0